Bounding the Optimal Length of Pliable Index Coding via a Hypergraph-based Approach: A new lower bound on based on nested hyperedges

 By (\ref{eqn:acyclic_condition}), we see that the bipartite graph representation of the index coding problem $\ch_D$ contains an induced subgraph with the $L$ messages $\{b_{d_i}:i\in[L]\}$ as represented in Fig. \ref{fig:bipartite_acyclic}.
 It is easy to prove that this is acyclic because: \begin{itemize} \item If $b_{d_i}$ points to $R_j$, then $i=j$. \item If $R_j$ points to $b_{d_i}$, then $i < j$. \end{itemize} Thus, we never have a `downward' pointing arrow in the subgraph of Fig. \ref{fig:bipartite_acyclic}, hence there are no cycles.
 This completes the proof of the claim, and hence the proof of Theorem \ref{thm:lowerboundeta}.

 \end{proof} \begin{remark} Theorem \ref{thm:lowerboundeta} shows that the existence of a special substructure (the nested collection) leads to a lower bound for PICOD.
 We use a decoding chain argument as in prior works on converses for PICOD \cite{liu2019tight,ong2019optimal,ong2019improved}, which were essentially based on the index coding converse from \cite{neely2013dynamic}.
 While the work \cite{liu2019tight} mainly used this for the case of specially structured PICOD problems, the works \cite{ong2019optimal,ong2019improved} focussed on identifying structural characteristics in the set of `absent' clients (i.e., subsets of $[m]$ which no client in the given problem has as its request-set).
 In the present work, we focus on the `present' clients, i.e. those request-sets which are included in the given problem.
 This gives a different, and possibly a more natural method to characterize a converse for PICOD. \end{remark} The following corollary gives a class of hypergraphs for which the upper bound from Theorem \ref{thm:upperboundDelta} is tight.
 The corollary follows directly from Theorems \ref{thm:upperboundDelta} and \ref{thm:lowerboundeta}. \begin{corollary} Let $\mc{H}$ be a PICOD hypergraph with $\eta(\mc{H}) = \D(\mc{H})$.
-Then, $\beta_q(\mc{H}) = \D(\mc{H})$ for every prime power $q$, and hence $\beta(\ch)=\D(\ch)$. \end{corollary}
+Then, $\beta_q(\mc{H}) = \D(\mc{H})$ for every prime power $q$, and hence $\beta(\ch)=\D(\ch)$. \end{corollary} We now generalize the bound in Theorem \ref{thm:lowerboundeta} to the PICOD($t$) scenario.
+Recall that if a hypergraph $\ch(\mc{V}, \mc{E})$ represents a PICOD($t$) problem, then $|R|\geq t$ for each $R\in\mc{E}$. \begin{lemma} For a PICOD($t$) hypergraph $\mc{H}(\mc{V}, \mc{E})$, suppose there exists a collection of subsets of $\mc{E}$ written as $\{ \mc{E}_i\subseteq \mc{E}: i\in[L]\}$, such that for each $i\in[L-1]$, the following condition holds. \begin{itemize} \item For each $R\in \mc{E}_i$, for any subset $T\subset R$ with $|T|=t$, there exists an edge $R'\in\mc{E}_{i+1}$ such that $T\cap R'=\emptyset$. \end{itemize} Then $\beta^{(t)}(\ch)\geq tL$. \end{lemma} We omit the proof of Lemma \ref{lemma:generalizedlowerboundetaforPICOD(t)}, as it is essentially identical to Theorem \ref{thm:lowerboundeta}.
+Clearly, choosing the collection of subsets with the largest possible value for $L$ gives us the best bound that can be obtained from Lemma \ref{lemma:generalizedlowerboundetaforPICOD(t)}.